-- 703. Ethics and Responsibility in Clinical and Population Translational Science I. (1) Provides students with an overview of topics related to ethics and the responsible conduct of human subjects research.
+703. Ethics and Responsibility in Clinical and Population Translational Science I. (1) Provides students with an overview of topics related to ethics and the responsible conduct of human subjects research.
 Students utilize a case-based format to address such topics as: study oversight and research design, informed consent, selection of subjects, conflicts of interest, the social effects of research, the use of embryos, fetuses and children in research, genetic research, and authorship and publication of study findings.
 Students are required to complete the Collaborative Institutional Training Initiative (CITI) Human Research On-Line Curriculum as part of this course.
+P-POI.

-P-POI. - 704.
-Ethics and Responsibility in Clinical and Population Translational Science II.
+704. Ethics and Responsibility in Clinical and Population Translational Science II.
 (1) Provides students with an overview of topics related to ethics and the responsible conduct of human subjects research.
 Students utilize a case-based format to address such topics as: study oversight and research design, informed consent, selection of subjects, conflicts of interest, the social effects of research, the use of embryos, fetuses and children in research, genetic research, and authorship and publication of study findings.
 Students are required to complete the Collaborative Institutional Training Initiative (CITI) Human Research On-Line Curriculum as part of this course.
-P-CPTS 703 or POI. - 705.
-Team Science Practicum in Clinical Translational Science.
+P-CPTS 703 or POI.

+705. Team Science Practicum in Clinical Translational Science.
 (3) Provides students with practical hands-on experience working on a collaborative, multidisciplinary translational study.
 Students from the molecular medicine and the clinical and population translational science programs work together in teams assigned to ongoing projects in the Translational Science Institute.
 Students become familiar with the study protocol and procedures, including mechanisms for protection of animals or human subjects.
+Students participate in study conduct, review and interpretation of study data, and prepare a written report and oral presentation describing the practicum experience.
+P-POI.